pclaridy/pclaridy/README.md

 # Hi there! 👋

-I'm **Pamela**, a skilled and dynamic Data Scientist with an **MS in Analytics from the Georgia Institute of Technology** and a **BS in Mathematics from Georgia State University**.
+I'm **Pamela**, a skilled and dynamic Data Scientist with an **MS in Analytics from Georgia Institute of Technology** and a **BS in Mathematics from Georgia State University**.
 My proficiency lies in machine learning, programming, database management, advanced data visualization, and natural language processing.
 I excel at transforming complex datasets into actionable insights, significantly enhancing decision-making processes.

 ## ✨ Current Focus and Achievements